l-yohai/Efficient-Baseline-Using-Pytorch-Template/README.md

 # Efficient baseline using pytorch template

 This pytorch template is for Image Classification of AI Competition.
-Diffrence between original pytorch-template and efficient baseline is [here](#difference-with-original-pytorch-template-and-efficient-baseline)
+Diffrence between original pytorch-template and efficient baseline is as follows.

+- Can use hard splitted valid_data_loader
+- Can add logs in wandb
+- Add custom_dataset & custom_valid_dataset
+- Can use albumentations not transforms in torchvision
+- Can see Confusion Matrix figure in tensorboard
+- Can change pretrained model (in timm) simply change to argument of config.

 ## Requirements
 ```